Your congregation is invited!

 Do I have to pay to join this program?

 There is a fee to enroll in Energy Stewards which is the support program that Thriving Faith Communities uses to collect and keep track of your utility usage.
-The fee is $200 per year, with a commitment of 3 years.
+The fee is $200 per year.
 If you are unable to pay, there is a grant that the Center for Congregations has which pays half the costs.
 Here is the link to their site https://centerforcongregations.org/FAQs.
 Their phone number is (317) 237-7799.
 They walk you through the application process and H-IPL can assist you as well.
-We suggest that you sign up once for three years ($600).

 How does Hoosier Interfaith Power and Light provide support?